qgrail/obsidian-ai-assistant/README.md

 ## Limitations

-This plugin is currently not comparible with iPadOS.
+This plugin is currently not compatible with iPadOS.